arirusso/patch/README.md

 ###### Node Map

-The node map defines where messages should go to and from.
+The node map defines where messages should flow to and from.

-In this case, when the nodes with the IDs 2 (MIDI) and 3 (OSC) receive messages, echo those messages to the node with the ID 1 (JSON over Websocket).
+In this case, when the nodes with the IDs 2 (MIDI) and 3 (OSC) receive messages, those messages will then be echoed to the node with the ID 1 (JSON over Websocket).

 ###### Actions

 Message formats like MIDI and OSC have no implicit way to translate information between each other.
-Therefore, we need to describe a list of actions to define how to do that.
+Therefore, we provide a list of actions that describe how to do that.

-Given this particular example above:
+Given this particular example above, these are the actions in more plain terms:

-- When a MIDI control change message is received on channel 0 with index 0, send a JSON over websocket message with the key "zoom", converting the 0 to 127 MIDI value to a float between 0 to 5.
+1. When a MIDI control change message is received on channel 0 with index 0, send a JSON over websocket message with the key "zoom".
+The value of the MIDI message should be converted from an int between 0 to 127 to a float between 0 to 5.

-- When an OSC message is received for address `/1/rotaryA`, send a JSON over websocket message with the key "zoom", converting the 0 to 1 OSC float value to a float between 10 and 200.
+2. When an OSC message is received for address `/1/rotaryA`, send a JSON over websocket message with the key "zoom".
+Convert the 0 to 1 OSC float value to a float between 10 and 200.

-Once these configuration files are in place, you can run patch by doing `patch nodes.yml patches.yml` at the command line.
+Once these configuration files are in place, you can run patch by executing `patch nodes.yml patches.yml` at the command line.

+Patch can also be configured in Ruby.

+TODO: more

 ## Author